wodny/aqi/Readme.md

 Surprisingly it seems that the Chinese site actually reports quite accurate data at least for the Warszawa-Komunikacyjna station.

+On the aqicn.org site you can find a very interesting [article][7] about differences between different scales -- specifically, the US EPA AQI and IJP used by WIOŚ.

 Please check yourself and report bugs.
-Some calculated values differ a bit -- I suppose it may be due to a different averaging method or conversion between ug/m3 and ppm method.
+Some calculated values differ a bit -- I suppose it may be due to a different averaging method or [conversion][8] between ug/m3 and ppm method.

 Further investigation is required to clarify how [aqicn.org][3] estimates values for locations which don't correspond to WIOŚ stations